Onboarding: Before The Employee Starts

 When The New Employee Starts

 There is more of the onboarding process to complete as soon as the employee starts.
 From welcoming them to completing the necessary paperwork and getting them set up at their new workplace.
-There are specific details on how to handle the onboarding process once the employee starts working.

 The sooner you begin the onboarding process for a new employee the better your chances of successfully integrating the new employee into the company quickly and well.